snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/umap_singleR.png" width=700" height="500"/>
 <br>
-<b>Figure X.  UMAP of SingleR automated cell type annotation. </b> UMAP visualization of all cells annotated using SingleR with the mouse immune and general mouse reference datasets, identifying 30 predicted cell types.
+<b>Figure 13.
+UMAP of SingleR automated cell type annotation. </b> UMAP visualization of all cells annotated using SingleR with the mouse immune and general mouse reference datasets, identifying 30 predicted cell types.
 While major populations such as neurons, macrophages, B cells, T cells, and epithelial cells are consistent with the manual annotation, SingleR predicts additional cell types not expected in nasal tissue (e.g. hepatocytes, oligodendrocytes, adipocytes), highlighting the limitations of reference-based automated annotation.
 Manual annotation was therefore used to guide final cell type assignments.
 </div>

 <br>